jason0800/electron-drag-drop/drag-and-drop-1.md

-# First file to test drag and drop
+# File to test drag and drop